-The Research Master Urban Studies is organised by the Graduate School of Social Sciences of the Faculty of Social and Behavioural Sciences at the University of Amsterdam.
+The Master’s programme in Human Geography (Sociale Geografie)is organised by the Graduate School of Social Sciences of the University of Amsterdam.

 The academic staff of this programme is actively involved in research; most of them at the Amsterdam Institute for Social Science Research (AISSR) of the University of Amsterdam.

 Virginie Mamadouh is Associate Professor of Political and Cultural Geography which she has been teaching since 1996 at the department of Geography, Planning and International Development at the University of Amsterdam.
 She graduated with a degree in political geography from the UvA, where she also completed her PhD.
 Her PhD thesis dealt with urban social movements in Amsterdam (De stad in eigen hand, 1992).
 She is the editor of the academic journal Geopolitics.

 Her research interests pertain to multiscalar political geographies; urban questions; geopolitics; new media, transnationalism, migration and territorial identities; European integration; and multilingualism.
 She teaches political geography and geopolitics, mostly in relation to the European Union.